felipealbrecht/DeepBlue-Manual/05-working-on/05-10-get-regions.md

 The format is the name of the fields that were given in the [add_experiment](http://deepblue.mpi-inf.mpg.de/api.html#api-add_experiment) and [add_annotations](http://deepblue.mpi-inf.mpg.de/api.html#api-add_annotation).

-First example - Retrieving all regions from chromosome 1, blood as bio source, epigenetic mark methylation, and "karyotype: cancer" in the sample:
+First example - Retrieving all regions from chromosome 1, blood as biosource, epigenetic mark methylation, and "karyotype: cancer" in the sample:

 ```python
 (status, blood_related) = server.get_bio_source_related("blood", user_key)